Do you want to use WordPress to manage your files and documents?

 Why Use WordPress to Manage Documents and Files?

 The easiest way to set up a document management system in WordPress is by using WP Document Revisions.
-This plugin allows you work on files with other people, store documents online, and see a complete revision history for each document.
+This plugin allows you to work on files with other people, store documents online, and see a complete revision history for each document.

 Next, you need to give the document a title.
-This should be something that helps you identify the document, especially if you share the WordPress dashboard with other people such as guest bloggers.
+This should be something that helps you identify the document, especially if you share the WordPress dashboard with other people, such as guest bloggers.

 With that done, click the ‘Upload New Version’ button.